 Keep in mind that there is no guarantee that clients will stay when you buy a cleaning business.
 If they decide they no longer prefer your service, they have the freedom to choose another service.
 Be careful if the seller guarantees the retention of the company’s clientele.
 It’s great that they have such confidence in their clientele, but the seller cannot speak for each client.

 A mix of large and small clients is the ideal clientele.
-A cleaning company getting a bulk of their revenue from one or two large clients might be fine, but having some small clients to balance out the mix allows for better job security, especially if one big client is due to retire soon.
+A cleaning company getting a bulk of its revenue from one or two large clients might be fine, but having some small clients to balance out the mix allows for better job security, especially if one big client is due to retire soon.

 Ask if you can speak personally with some of these clients.
 These conversations can gauge whether the clientele will remain largely loyal even when you buy the cleaning company, and allow you to build goodwill with them.